-Throughout my 12 years as a teacher I have had many conversations with my fellow male teachers about what measures we need to take in order to protect ourselves professionally.
+Throughout my 18 years as a teacher, I have had many conversations with my fellow male teachers about what measures we need to take in order to protect ourselves professionally.
 This might come as a surprise to some, but male teachers need to be very careful with how they interact with their students.

 These statistics are the reason why teaching is one of the most heavily scrutinised professions.
-Since the introduction of the Working with Children Check (WWCC) and the TRBWA, I have been required to complete a police clearance every time my WWCC expires and every time I am up for re-registration.
-This works out to be every 2-3 years over 12 years.
+Since the introduction of the Working with Children Check (WWCC) and the TRBWA (Teaching Registration Board of Western Australia), I have been required to complete a police clearance every time my WWCC expires and every time I am up for re-registration.
+This works out to be every 2-3 years over 18 years.

 Now before you start chanting #notallmen and permanently shut yourself off from any form of physical contact with students just remember to apply some common sense to your dealings with students.
 So, let’s get into what precautions male teachers need to take.